tospe/Promofier/README.md

 # Fine-Tune Faster-RCNN on a custom promotions flyer dataset using pytorch

-Goal: Identify products in a promotions flyer.
+Goal: Identify products in a lidl (for now) promotions flyer.

 ![Predictions](pred.png)